 Click here for the OmegaBooks Book Store!
 At this time, only cash, checks, and money orders will be accepted.
-I am working on getting set up with PayPal for e-checks.
-Please be patient!
 Book(s) will be shipped through the United States Post Office.

 NO BULK ORDERS ALLOWED AT THIS TIME.

 NOTICE: If you are under the age of 21, please read the notice regarding book sales to anyone under the age of 21.
-If you are under the age of 21 and purchase ‘The Prophesied Band’ without parent or guardian permission, YOU, not OmegaBooks, is responsible if any written word in this book violates your belief systems or moral code or that of your parent of guardian.
+If you are under the age of 21 and purchase ‘Battle of the Band’ without parent or guardian permission, YOU, not OmegaBooks, is responsible if any written word in this book violates your belief systems or moral code or that of your parent of guardian.

 NOTICE: Regarding European Union GDPR compliance:

 GDPU COMPLIANCE NOTICE (General Data Protection Regulation Compliance Notice) for citizens of all European Union nations including the UK and Ireland:

 By buying any OmegaBooks from Deborah Lagarde or PayPal or any other third party platform, or downloading the FREE PDF e-book the Prodigal Band and sending me your address to mail you any of these books, you are sharing your name and contact information freely so that I can send you books or links to the FREE PDF e-book.
 Buying these books or downloading the FREE PDF e-book the Prodigal Band is proof of your knowledge regarding OmegaBooks’ compliance with the GDPR.

 Note: Parts of Prologue and Chapter One included in this preview:

 On the eve of apocalypse

 A private 747 jet began its descent into Heathrow Airport from Waco, Texas.
 Six male passengers–members of the greatest rock band ever–sat aboard.